The classical-quantum limit: Main results

 The evolution map $\mathcal{E}^\hbar_\tau$ describes the total change in the partial Wigner representation over a finite decoherence time $\tau$ with a finite value of $\hbar$.
 In order to take the classical-quantum limit described in \eqref{eq: DSCL} one must consider the infinitesimal evolution in $\tau$ generated when $\tau$ and $\hbar$ are taken to zero such that $\hbar=\E \tau $.
-To do so, we first set $\hbar=\E \tau$ in $\mathcal{E}^\hbar_\tau$, and consider the generator of the evolution map $\mathcal{E}_\tau:=\mathcal{E}^{\E \tau}_\tau$ in the $\tau\rightarrow 0$ limit, which takes the form The first term is the standard form of the generator often used to formally construct time-local dynamics \cite{hall2014canonical,breuer2016colloquium}.
+To do so, we first set $\hbar=\E \tau$ in $\mathcal{E}^\hbar_\tau$, and consider the generator of the evolution map $\mathcal{E}_\tau:=\mathcal{E}^{\E \tau}_\tau$ in the $\tau\rightarrow 0$ limit, which takes the form The first term is the standard form of the generator often used to formally construct time-local dynamics \cite{hall2014canonical,breuer2016colloquium}, and may be found by writing the state of the system at time $\tau$ as $\varrho(\tau)=\mathcal{E}_\tau \varrho(0)$, studying its rate of change in time, and then using the inverse of the evolution map $\mathcal{E}_\tau^{-1}$ to re-express this as a generator as acting on $\varrho(\tau)$.
 We shall see that this part of the generator captures a large proportion of the dynamics, and importantly the back-reaction of the quantum system on the classical one.
 However, by construction, this part of the generator only captures the $\tau$-dependent part of the dynamics.
 In fact, one can check that there is an additional $\tau$-independent component $\mathcal{E}_0$, generated by $-\frac{i}{\E }[H,\ \cdot \ ]$.
 As discussed in Appendix \ref{app: L}, this term may be accounted for by reintroducing $\hbar=\E \tau$, and computing the generator of this component, corresponding to the second term in \eqref{eq: Ldef}.
 Since this term only effects the quantum system, the reappearance of $\hbar$ is to be expected: while $\hbar \rightarrow 0$ should be interpreted as the assumption that the relevant classical observables are much larger than $\hbar$, no assumption is made on the scale of relevant quantum observables.
 From this point on, any appearance of $\hbar$ should be interpreted as characterising the quantum features of the $Q$ subsystem.